carlesnunez/scm-react-native-web-poc/README.md

 # POC Related with react-native.
-One sorce 3 platforms (Web, IOS, Android)
+One source 3 platforms (Web, IOS, Android)

 ## How to make it run: